Back to writing

 We would all like to think that we're immune to the manipulative effects of advertising.
 That we make our buying decisions only after comparing our options and coming to the best conclusions.
 That we can see right through the doctored footage, fake food, irrelevant celebrity endorsements, industry buzzwords, and hopelessly incompetent baboon actors.

 What's the longest you've ever spent thinking about a purchase before making it?
 Try to remember a time when you wanted to buy the most perfect option that would match your needs exactly.
-Maybe it was a cell phone, or vehicle, or pair of hiking boots.
+Maybe it was a cell phone, or vehicle, or mirrorless camera, or pair of hiking boots.
 Remember how many searches you did, how many alternatives you compared, how you divided the price by your hourly wage to get a feel for how many work-hours you were about to trade for that item.
 How many hours of research did you do?
 One or two?
-Five?
+Five or ten?
 You could answer 100, and I'd believe you.

 It doesn't matter, because every single marketer and salesperson who works for the company that sold you the item puts in 8 hours a day, every single day, trying to sell it.
 Buying products is what you do in your time off.
 Selling products is what they do for a living.
 Multiply that by the number of staff on their marketing department and immediately it's clear you're up against quite a force.
 And this was the exceptional example — what about the other 99% of purchases that you make in life which don't receive even a fraction of that research time?
 This imbalance of effort is a good first hint that individuals can't expect their buying decisions to ever be perfectly well-informed.